Home » Events » Melbourne to Warrnambool Classic

 The race begins in Port Campbell and follows the final 76 kilometres of the elite Melbourne to Warrnambool course.
 Riders will have the opportunity to cross the finish line on Raglan Parade a few hours before the elite race on Saturday, 3 February 2024.

-Anyone who holds a current AusCycling license aged U19 and above will be able to enter this race, plus Veteran Australia license holders are eligible to enter this race.
+Anyone who holds a current AusCycling license aged U19 and above will be able to enter this race, and Veteran Australia license holders are also eligible.

 Those interested in participating in the classic must register well in advance.
 Team registration requires a minimum of three members and eight for each team.
 The start location is Avalon Airport in Lara, and the finish location is Liebig Street and Raglan Parade in Warrnambool.